HORNET-Storage/HORNETS-Nostr-Relay/lib/handlers/nostr/contentfilter/README.md

-# Nest Feeder Content Filtering for Nostr
+# Content Filtering for Nostr with Direct Ollama Integration

-This package implements personalized content filtering for Nostr events via integration with the Nest Feeder API.
+This package implements personalized content filtering for Nostr events via direct integration with Ollama LLMs.
 It provides users with the ability to create customized feeds based on their personal preferences, while maintaining the decentralized nature of Nostr.

 ## Overview

-Nest Feeder is a personalized content filter for Nostr events that enables users to create customized feeds based on their preferences.
-It uses local LLMs via Ollama to determine whether content matches a user's interests.
+The content filtering system enables users to create customized feeds based on their preferences by directly leveraging local Large Language Models (LLMs) via Ollama.
+This streamlined architecture eliminates the need for an intermediate API server.

 ```mermaid
 flowchart TD